PopovicMilica/MonteCarlo_simulation_average_treatment_effect/README.md

 **With Anaconda:**

-Create a new virtual environment:
+First, create a new virtual environment:
 ```sh
 conda create --name=name_of_the_environment python=3.6.8
 ```
-Activate new virtual environment:
+Then, activate new virtual environment:
 ```sh
 conda activate name_of_the_environment
 ```